harrisoncramer/cloture/packages/scrapers/README.md

 # 🏛️ Cloture Scrapers

 These are the scrapers that feed data into Cloture's database.
+This project will be merged into the monorepo to replace the existing scrapers, which use BullJS instead of Bee-JS.

+This setup is preferable because it does not rely on three different Redis interactions (schedulers and processers and listeners) but only two.
+The processors save the data directly.

 ## Installation

+Installation requires both installing the Node files used and also the Python packages used (for RSS parsing and other modules).
+The python packages are managed by `pipenv` and the yarn install script will run that automatically.

 `yarn install`

 ## Configuration